Urban-Analytics/RAMP-UA/README.md

 #### Python / R model

-The Python / R model runs by default, so simply run the main script with no argument.s
+The Python / R model runs by default, so simply run the main script with no arguments.

 ```bash
 $ python microsim/main.py